-- 6. Our district has sufficient staffing or campus-based community partners to provide mental health services to meet the current mental health needs of our students. - O Strongly agree - O Agree - O Neither agree nor disagree - O Disagree - O Strongly disagree - 7.
-Please select the most significant barriers to having adequate capacity to provide mental health services based on the current mental health needs of students (select up to three). - □ Insufficient sustainable funding for professional school counselors - □ Insufficient number of professional school counselors available in the area - □ Insufficient sustainable funding for school-based mental health staff - □ Insufficient number of school-based mental health staff available in the area - □ Insufficient sustainable funding to support community-based mental health partner providers - □ Insufficient number of community-based mental health partners in the area - □ Insufficient capacity of current staff to plan for or oversee school-based mental health staff/partnerships - $\Box$ Other priority areas need to come before a focus on student mental health - □ Community stakeholder feedback that student mental health should not be a priority - □ Other \\\\\ - 8.
-To what extent has your district conducted a time analysis of professional school counselors in response to recently enacted legislation (SB 179 of 87R)? - O No time analysis has been conducted - O Planning is underway for a time analysis - O Time analysis is in progress - O Time analysis is completed - O Unsure
+6. Our district has sufficient staffing or campus-based community partners to provide mental health services to meet the current mental health needs of our students.
+O S trongly agree O A Agree O N Neither agree nor disagree O D Disagree O S trongly disagree 7.
+Please select the most significant barriers to having adequate capacity to provide mental health services based on the current mental health needs of students (select up to three). □ Ir nsufficient sustainable funding for professional school counselors □ Ir nsufficient number of professional school counselors available in the area □ Ir nsufficient sustainable funding for school-based mental health staff □ Ir nsufficient number of school-based mental health staff available in the area □ Ir nsufficient sustainable funding to support community-based mental health partner providers □ Ir nsufficient number of community-based mental health partners in the area nsufficient capacity of current staff to plan for or oversee school-based mental health taff/partnerships Other priority areas need to come before a focus on student mental health □ C Community stakeholder feedback that student mental health should not be a priority Other 8.
+To what extent has your district conducted a time analysis of professional school counselors in response to recently enacted legislation (SB 179 of 87R)?
+O N No time analysis has been conducted O P Planning is underway for a time analysis ОТ ime analysis is in progress ОТ ime analysis is completed O U Insure

 9. Please identify the percentage of time school counselors in your district spend on the following activities.
 If the time analysis is not complete, please include an estimate.
 (Should total 100)

-Tier 1 student mental health services:
+Tier 1 student mental health services: inplete, please include an estimate.
+(Should total 100)

 Tier 2 student mental health services:

 Tier 3 student mental health services:

 Academic / secondary counseling:

 Community outreach:

 Administrative tasks:

 Non-counselor duties:

 Total:

-- 10. Does your district needs assessment include the results of a mental health needs assessment to identify the mental health services to provide?
+10. Does your district needs assessment include the results of a mental health needs assessment to identify the mental health services to provide?
+Yes No Unsure

-- o Yes

-- o No

-- o Unsure

-- 11. The following lists components of the school mental and behavioral health system outlined in TEC § 38.351.
-Please check all the ways your district has implemented the component.
+he school mental and behavioral health system outlined ne ways your district has implemented the component.